HL7/dicom-sr/input/pagecontent/example.md

 </table>

 1. Extract `ContentDate`, `ContentTime`, and `PreliminaryFlag` values
-2. Use these values to populate the `effectiveDateTime` and `status` fields in the created FHIR Observation resources\
+2. Use these values to populate the `issued` and `status` fields in the created FHIR Observation resources\
-   `effectiveDateTime` may be overridden by more specific values in specific content items
+   `issued` may be overridden by more specific values in specific content items

 ### Imaging Measurement Container Mapping<a name="example_imaging_measurement_container"></a>
 <table>